How Much Does Stump Grinding Cost in 2025?

 Debris Removal

-Debris removal and disposal cost $50 to $200.
-You may pay an additional hourly labor rate of $50 per hour, or the pro may calculate waste removal by the diameter of the stump, at $2 to $4 per inch.
+Debris removal and disposal costs $50 to $200.
+You may pay an additional hourly labor rate of $50 per hour, or the stump grinding pro may calculate waste removal by the stump's diameter at $2 to $4 per inch.

 Root Removal